Andrew Marr's Biography

 Andrew Marr's books include: The Battle For Scotland (Penguin, 1992); Ruling Britannia (Penguin, 1996, 1998); The Day Britain Died (Profile, 2000) and My Trade (Macmillan, 2004).

-In 2005, he started a new programme (replacing Breakfast With Frost) called Sunday AM (later becoming The Andrew Marr Show) which goes out every Sunday morning on BBC 1.
-He also presents the BBC radio programme, Start the Week.
+In 2005, he started a new programme (replacing Breakfast With Frost) called Sunday AM (later becoming The Andrew Marr Show) which went out every Sunday morning on BBC 1.
+He also presented the BBC Radio 4 programme, Start the Week.

-Marr is known for his enthusiastic arm movements and his big ears, but strangely he is often mistaken for President Putin of Russia.
-Once, when he was lost on the way to a briefing at the Kremlin, he ran into 2 guards, but instead of arresting him, they looked alarmed and immediately saluted him.
+Marr kas been mistaken for President Putin of Russia.
+Once, when he was lost on the way to a briefing at the Kremlin, he ran into two guards, but instead of arresting him, they looked alarmed and immediately saluted him.

 In 2007, Andrew Marr wrote A History of Modern Britain with an accompanying 5 part TV series on the BBC.